sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

     :click-incorrect:}:endclick:

 The equal sign here ``=`` doesn't mean the same as it does in a mathematical equation where it implies that the two sides are equal.
-Here it means set the value in the memory location (box) associated with the name on the left to a *copy* of the value on the right.
-The first line above sets the value in the box called score to 4.
+Here it means set the value in the memory location associated with the name on the left to a *copy* of the value on the right.
+The first line above sets the value in the memory location called score to 4.
 Also note that the variable has to be on the left side of the ``=`` and the value on the right.
 Switching the two is called **assignment dyslexia**.

 |CodingEx| **Coding Exercise:**